desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Limitations

-As a consequence of Step 3 in (#cds-auth), DS bootstrapping does not work for fully in-bailiwick delegations, as no pre-existing chain of trust to the child domain is available during bootstrapping.
+As a consequence of Step 3 in (#cds-auth), DS bootstrapping does not work for fully in-domain delegations, as no pre-existing chain of trust to the child domain is available during bootstrapping.
-(As a workaround, one can add an out-of-bailiwick nameserver to the initial NS record set and remove it once bootstrapping is completed.
+(As a workaround, one can add an out-of-domain nameserver to the initial NS RRset and remove it once bootstrapping is completed.
 Automation for this is available via CSYNC records, see [@!RFC7477].)

 Fully qualified signaling names must by valid DNS names.